mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 New Features
 ############

-- It is now possible to Exclude a range from a fit range when doing a fit on the Fitting tab.
+- It is now possible to exclude a single range from a fit range when doing a fit on the Fitting tab.
 - Added a 'Covariance Matrix' button to the Fitting tab that can be used to open and inspect the normalised covariance parameters of a fit.
 - Can now plot the raw count data in the GUI.
-- It is now possible to perform an Automatic or Manual background correction in the new :ref:`Corrections Tab <muon_corrections_tab-ref>`.
+- **It is now possible to perform an Automatic or Manual background correction in the new** :ref:`Corrections Tab <muon_corrections_tab-ref>`.

 .. image::  ../../images/muon_corrections_tab.PNG
    :align: center